ljjTYJR/PapersReading/Point_Set_Registration.md

     - DP(Dirichlet process)
       - Automatically compute the numbers of mixtures.
-      - This allows adaptive compression of the data, enabling the processing of large **noisy** point clouds
+      - This allows adaptive compression of the data, enabling the processing of large **noisy** point clouds, (is a kind of way to compressing data)
     - Decomposition: Efficiency (Two low-dimension searching space *VS* one high-dimension searching space)
       - Based on a invariant features.
     - Rotation Searching Space: Less overlap, more accurate subdivision, faster.